roeszler/kapthol/README.md

 Acknowledging the scope of the project and beginner nature of my skills as a coder in html / css, I originally considered starting the design with a mobile interface and scaling it up with media queries to a desktop version.

-With my focus to learn the process of html / css design, and the innate relative simplicity of mobile sites, I found it easier to focus build on a desktop version intitially, then simplifying it into a mobile interface using media queries.
+With my focus to learn the process of html / css design, and the innate relative simplicity of mobile sites, I found it easier to focus on a desktop version initially, then simplifying it into a mobile interface using media queries.

 __The Landing Sections__